resotto/gochk/README.md

 docker build -t gochk:latest -f build/Dockerfile .
 ```

-Or you can also pull the image fron GitHub Container Registry:
+Or you can also pull the image from GitHub Container Registry:

 ```zsh
 docker pull ghcr.io/resotto/gochk:latest